cotarr/irc-hybrid-client-dev-tools/bruno/README.md

 ## Warning

+A private development IRC server is recommended to avoid k-line from tests.
 Running the tests can cause the web server to initiate IRC connections and issue IRC commands WITHOUT display of the IRC server responses.
 This is because IRC server responses are returned asynchronously in the websocket stream which is not visible in Bruno.
 It is recommended to use a dedicated development IRC server.
+The irc-hybrid-client was written using the "ngircd" Debian apt repository.

 ## Installation of test environment

-A private development IRC server is recommended to avoid k-line from tests.
-The irc-hybrid-client was written using the "ngircd" Debian apt repository.

-The Bruno test scripts are located in a separate repository "irc-hybrid-client-dev-tools" In order to run the tests both irc-hybrid-client and irc-hybrid-client-dev-tools repositories must both be installed in the same parent folder.
+In Bruno, a test collection is loaded from a git repository by select the disk folder that contains the collection.
+For irc-hybrid-client, the Bruno collection is saved in a separate git repository named irc-hybrid-client-dev-tools.
+In order to run the tests both irc-hybrid-client and irc-hybrid-client-dev-tools repositories must both be installed in the same parent folder.

 Example of side by side repositories: